 Do I Recommend Family Search?

-First of all my advice for anyone who is interested in exploring their family history is to find what they can for free.
+First of all my advice for anyone who is interested in exploring their family history is to find what you can discover for free.

-There have been times though that I have not found what I was looking for at this site.
+There have been times though that I have not found what I was looking for on this site.
 And so I have turned my attention to the paid genealogy sites.

 But maybe I was too hasty as I have recently learned that Family Search continuously add records to their collection.

 So, what you don’t find today maybe available tomorrow.
 It’s worth researching another branch in the meantime and come back later to see if there are any new leads.

 I am also very impressed with the help and support that is offered.
 The articles, videos and member assistance is more than enough help for you to get you on your way.